Tbilisi Open Air: 2014

 In 2014 the festival returned to three-day outdoor festival format.
-Total attendance was 21 000.
-Although criticized for smaller line-up compared to former years, the organizers announced this was "a decision essential to switch back to the fields and prepare for 2015, which should be the biggest event both by line-up and scale".
-Due to heavy rain and storm on the 2nd day of the festival, Chinawoman and Lapalux were cancelled on 7 June and were added to 8 June line-up.
+Total attendance was 21,000.
+Although criticized for a smaller line-up than in former years, the organizers announced this was "a decision essential to switch back to the fields and prepare for 2015, which should be the biggest event both by line-up and scale".
+Due to heavy rain on the second day of the festival, Chinawoman and Lapalux were cancelled on 7 June and were added to the 8 June line-up.